nhatha2004/nhatha2004/README.md

 ## About me
-- Final-year Artificial Intelligence student at Univerity of Information Technology, VNU-HCM
+- Recently graduated in Artificial Intelligence at Univerity of Information Technology, VNU-HCM
+- AI Intern in FPT Software Company